100 GREAT PLACES TO STAY IN COSTA RICA

 All major credit cards accepted

-Room Amenities: Ceiling fan, Coffee maker, Refrigerator/minibar, Internet access in café
+Room Amenities: Ceiling fan, Coffee maker (suites), Internet available (in game room)

 How to get here: